-Parking inside Newport Dunes will cost you, but there is a wide bay for swimming and you can pay extra for access to a waterpark with float toys in the summer.
-Tim at Pirate Coast Paddle Company, is also located inside the Dunes for families looking to SUP .
-Read about our stay at Newport Dunes Beach Cottages in 2011.
+Parking inside Newport Dunes will cost you, but there is a wide bay for swimming and you can pay extra for access to a waterpark with float toys in the summer for playing in the water.
+Tim at Pirate Coast Paddle Company, is also located inside the Dunes for families looking to SUP.
+Read about our stay at Newport Dunes Beach Cottages and a resort overview.

 Marina Park in Newport Beach

 And here’s a 4th beach that became more toddler-friendly after Marina Park opened nearby.
 It’s adjacent to a wonderful lighthouse themed park and playground.
 Wading can happen on the harbor side where there are no waves.
 Read my post on Marina Park in Newport Beach.